its-ashu-otf/Ultimate-PowerShell/README.md

 3. With the up/down arrow keys, select the font you would like to install and press <kbd>ENTER</kbd>
 4. DONE!

 ## Customize this profile

 **Do not make any changes to the `Microsoft.PowerShell_profile.ps1` file**, since it's hashed and automatically overwritten by any commits to this repository.

+After the profile is installed and active, run the `Edit-Profile` function to create a separate profile file for your current user.
+Make any changes and customizations in this new file named `profile.ps1`.

 Now, enjoy your enhanced and stylish PowerShell experience! 🚀